karmapoint/simple_follow/README.md

 Attempt to make an easy to integrate set of follow buttons for websites.

-Currently using follow buttons from this project: http://ionicons.com/
+Currently using icons from this project: http://ionicons.com/